Prince William Involved In Secret Meetings For Eventual Cornwall Takeover From Prince Charles

 While Prince Charles is currently the Duke of Cornwall, when he inherits the throne from Queen Elizabeth, Prince William, the current Duke of Cambridge, will become the new Duke of Cornwall, hence the need for William to learn more about this valuable asset.

-Charlie Proctor, editor of Royal Central, explains the process to the Daily Star.
+Charlie Proctor, an editor of Royal Central, explains the process to the Daily Star.

 “As per tradition, when Prince Charles does take to the throne, William & Kate will become the Prince and Princess of Wales meaning he will take on additional duties to assist the monarch.
 Just like Prince Charles is preparing to become King, William is already preparing to become Prince of Wales ready for the duties & responsibilities he will have to take on.”